Sermon July 30th 2023 Rev Dan Yeazel

 Passcode: 712158

 Annual Reports are now due – if you convene a parish group, please email your report to Anna (stmartpresch@xtra.co.nz) before 20th August.
-Thank you.
+Thanks.

 THIS WEEK AT ST MARTINS